Affective piety: Anglo-Saxon affective devotion

 the ultimate "text" upon which such devotional practice [i.e., meditative reading] should be focused" (132).
 He goes on to argue that not only does Asser's Life of King Alfred describe how Alfred used a private prayerbook for private prayer and meditation, but that Alfred's own writings show that he understood that "Reading...is about the construction—or rather the transformation—of the individual, a process of internalizing what has been read, of making it one's own, such as happens in meditative or spirituality [sic] forms of reading" (135).
 Alfred was, DeGregorio sums up, after "a lnd of reading experience that would move him, as an individual, to deeper forms of piety and self-knowledge" (135).

 Increased attention to the forms of affective devotional content in pre-Conquest English literature appears in Jennifer A. Lorden's work.
 In Forms of Devotion in Early English Poetry, Lorden argues that the combination of devotional forms with vernacular poetic topoi and type scenes created a hybrid aesthetic evoking the affective associations those forms had accrued in other contexts.

 The Byzantine and late antique evidence

 In 1988, Sandro Sticca connected the development of conceptions of the Virgin Mary's compassion for her son's sufferings to Byzantine traditions, something that Jaroslav Pelikan also argued in 1996.
 And in From Judgment to Passion, Rachel Fulton also indicated Byzantine antecedents to Marian devotion.

 Jean de Beaumetz.
-Christ on the Cross with a Praying Carthusian Monk. (ca. 1335) [Museum of Art, Cleveland] "The picture is one of the 26 panels that once adorned the cells of the Carthusian monastery at Champmol near Dijon."
+Christ on the Cross with a Praying Carthusian Monk. (c.
+1335) [Museum of Art, Cleveland] "The picture is one of the 26 panels that once adorned the cells of the Carthusian monastery at Champmol near Dijon."